Firmsconsulting

 Since investment in shares B offers higher risk adjusted NPV, Amanda should choose to invest in shares B.

-The main difficulty in using RADR is in determining level of risk and approximating an appropriate RADR.
-There is currently no systematic way to adjust the required return to the RADR.
-Management usually determines a RADR subjectively.
+The main difficulty in using risk adjusted discount rate (RADR) technique is in determining level of risk and approximating an appropriate risk adjusted discount rate (RADR).
+There is currently no systematic way to adjust required return to risk adjusted discount rate (RADR).
+Management usually determines risk adjusted discount rate (RADR) subjectively.

-Sometimes a risk index is determined which reflects the RADR for every subsequent level of risk.
+Sometimes risk index is determined which reflects risk adjusted discount rate (RADR) for every subsequent level of risk.
 For example, risk can be categorized into below average, average, above average and very high.
-Past experience and thecapital asset pricing model (CAPM)can be used to subjectively determine the RADR appropriate for each subsequent level (category) of risk.
+Past experience and CAPM can be used to subjectively determine the risk adjusted discount rate (RADR) appropriate for each subsequent level (category) of risk.

 Risk Scenario Analysis: Dealing with Risk in Capital Budgeting

-This tool can be used to evaluate the risk of a project.
-It focuses on developing few alternative scenarios and evaluating the variability between returns, which can be measured by net present value (NPV).
+Scenario analysis focus on developing few alternative scenarios and evaluating variability between returns, which can be measured by net present value (NPV).

-For example, with the use of this tool, we can generate 3 scenarios (optimistic, most likely and pessimistic) and then find NPVs for each of the scenarios.
-When we know the net present values for each scenario, we can find the range.
+For example, we can generate 3 scenarios (optimistic, most likely and pessimistic) and than find NPVs for each of the scenarios.
+When we know net present values for each scenario, we can find the range.

-The range is found by taking NPV of optimistic outcome and subtracting the NPV of pessimistic outcome, as shown below:
+The range here is found by taking NPV of optimistic outcome less NPV of pessimistic outcome, as shown below:

-Range (Option 1) = NPV of optimistic outcome – NPV of pessimistic outcome.
+range (1) = NPV of optimistic outcome – NPV of pessimistic outcome

-Alternatively, the range is found by taking annual cash inflows from the optimistic outcome and subtracting annual cash inflow from the pessimistic outcome, as shown below:
+Alternatively, the range is found by taking annual cash inflow from optimistic outcome and subtracting annual cash inflow from pessimistic outcome, as shown below:

-Range (Option 2) = annual cash inflow from optimistic outcome – annual cash inflow from pessimistic outcome.
+range (2) = annual cash inflow from optimistic outcome – annual cash inflow from pessimistic outcome

 Risk in Capital Budgeting